RedhawkSDR/redhawksdr.github.io/content/manual/logging/configuring-logging-capabilities.md

 When passed through the `createApplication` function, the `LOGGING_CONFIG_URI` is passed to all components in the application.
 {{% /notice %}}

-- Hard-coded into a component instance in a SAD file.
+- Added to the component instance in a SAD file

     ##### Add Logging Configuration to a Component
     ![Add Logging Configuration to a Component](../images/LoggingApp.png)